Intern Program Coordinators

 - If you would like to do this, please contact Rachel Bartels at firstname.lastname@example.org.

 - Host a carnival game at the event

 - If you’re looking to get your company name out there and promote your employment brand in a fun and interactive way to interns, this is a great way to do it.
 The cost is $350 and also includes a table at Networking Night (a $200 value).
 We provide the game, you just show up on event day with a table cloth, 2 representatives, and a smile.

 - If you would like to host a carnival game, please contact Rachel Bartels at email@example.com.

 - Sponsor the event

-- If you really want to up the ante and get your name out there, this is a great way to do it.
+- If you really want to up the ante and gain employment brand recognition, this is a great way to do it.
 Sponsors at Day in the Park run the big attractions, like inflatables, volleyball court, and cornhole area (all popular attractions).

 - If you are interested in sponsoring Intern Connect Day in the Park, please contact Rachel Bartels at firstname.lastname@example.org.

 By the end of summer, many interns are sold on the region and want to make plans to stay.
 This event is intentionally scheduled later in the summer (July 11), by which time interns typically know if they will receive a full-time offer or not.
 Networking Night is an excellent opportunity to connect with interns who didn’t receive a full-time job offer and are looking for their next step, either an entry-level job or future internship.